 • Funeral and burial expenses.

-• Some people who sustain damage to their property or suffer a loss of income due to natural disasters may be able to make emergency withdrawals.
+• In certain cases, damage to property or loss of income due to natural disasters.

 How Do You Prove Hardship?